FMMT666/launchpad.py/README.md

 ---
-## Detailed description of Launchpad "Pro" only methods
+## Detailed description of Launchpad "Pro" and "Mk2" only methods

 ### LedGetColorByName( name )